 Random RMS Calculator Tutorial

 A random spectrum is defined as a set of frequency and amplitude breakpoints.
 Consider the values in the table below:

-To compute the RMS values from these breakpoints we need to compute the area under the curve defined by the breakpoints.
-At first glance this appears simple because the area can be split up into a group of squares and triangles, which are easy to compute.
-But note that the triangles are the result of straight lines on log-log graph paper, and not on linear graph paper.
-We can still take advantage of the triangles, however we need to use a special formula for computing the area of triangles on log-log graph paper.
+To compute the root-mean-square (RMS) from the breakpoints, we must compute the area under the curve defined by the breakpoint values.
+At first glance, this may appear simple because the area can be divided into a group of squares and triangles.
+However, the triangles are the result of straight lines on log-log graph paper, not on linear graph paper.
+We can still take advantage of the triangle shapes but need to use a specific formula for computing the area of triangles on log-log graph paper.

-The slope and offset that define this straight line, are computed as follows:
+The slope and offset that defines the straight line are computed as follows:

-Given this slope and offset we can integrate from f1 to f2 to compute the area under the line.
+Given the slope and offset, we can integrate from f1 to f2 to compute the area under the line:

 |if slope -1||(4)|